idegrood/ece143-bubble-analysis/README.md

 pip install pandas numpy matplotlib scikit-learn wrds ipywidgets
 ```

-**Note:** WRDS access requires an active subscription.
+**Note:** The `wrds` package requires an active WRDS subscription with access to CRSP and Compustat databases.
+You must create an account at [wrds.wharton.upenn.edu](https://wrds.wharton.upenn.edu).
 First-time users will be prompted for WRDS username and password when running the data collection script.

 ## How to Run